 - Bathtub safety bars can help prevent falls.

 - Lightweight garden hoses, playing card holders, and hands-free needlework frames can allow you to enjoy your favorite hobbies without pain.

 Joint protection is important for everyone, but especially those with PsA.
-Consult your doctor or physical therapist to learn about proper postures for your needs as well as other devices that might be available for your home or office.
+Consult your doctor, physical therapist, or occupational therapist to learn about proper postures for your needs as well as other devices that might be available for your home or office.